Hatari (band): Einar Stefánsson

 Einar Stefánsson with Hatari at Eurovision 2019 in Tel Aviv, Israel.

 Einar Hrafn Stefánsson (also known as Einar Stef, born 1 September 1992) is the drummer and producer for the group.
 He is the son of Stefán Haukur Jóhannesson, the Icelandic ambassador to Japan, and former ambassador to the United Kingdom.
 Outside Hatari, he is also the bassist of Vök, an Icelandic indie pop and electronica group formed in 2013.
-Einar married Sólbjört, a dancer for the group, on 30 July 2023, and they have a daughter together.
+Einar married Sólbjört, a dancer for the group, on 30 July 2023, and they have 2 children together as of 2026.